 - Does that service triage and refer doctors to a reputable group of therapists and other professionals with experience evaluating and coaching physicians?

--3 if there is a hotline in place and it is referred to as the Physician Wellness Program (this is a suicide prevention hotline and not a means to your administration checking the “wellness program” box)
+- 2 if there is a hotline in place and it is referred to as the Physician Wellness Program and there are no other wellness / burnout prevention activities in your group (this is a suicide prevention hotline and not a means to your administration checking the “wellness program” box).

 14) Training to complete your medical education